 As you can see, there are multiple different types of levy notices.
 It’s important that if a taxpayer received a notice, they do the proper research in understanding what sort of notice they have received.
 Being that levy notices are indicative of a serious tax problem, it’s recommended the taxpayer seeks professional help in formulating a plan of action to ensure their assets are not seized.

-I am Dave Rosa.
-It is my duty, my responsibility, and my pleasure to provide you with a thorough evaluation of your tax problem.
+The tax professionals at Flat Fee Tax Relief provide valuable IRS tax debt help at a very affordable fee.
+Our It is my duty, my responsibility, and my pleasure to provide you with a thorough evaluation of your tax problem.
 Our conversation will take 20 to 30 minutes.
 By time we complete our consultation, you will know what your tax relief options are and what you can expect to by our tax professionals.